Weight polytopes and saturation of Demazure characters: Introduction

 \begin{remark} We conjecture that Theorem \ref{lattice} holds in the exceptional types $E_6$, $E_7$ and $E_8$ as well.
 See Section \ref{exceptionals} for discussion on approaches to the exceptional types. \end{remark}

 In type $A_r$, Theorem \ref{lattice} was conjectured by Monical, Tokcan, and Yong \cite{MTY}*{Conjecture 3.10}, phrased in terms of the Newton polytopes of key polynomials.
 Fink, M{\'e}sz{\'a}ros, and St. Dizier proved this result in \cite{FMSD}; i.e., they showed that key polynomials have \emph{saturated Newton polytopes} (see \cite{MTY}*{Definition 1.1}).
-Since $P_\lambda^w$ is the Newton polytope of the Demazure character $\op{char}(V_\lambda^w)$, our Theorem \ref{lattice} recovers this result for $G=GL_n$.
+Since $P_\lambda^w$ is the Newton polytope of the Demazure character $\op{char}(V_\lambda^w)$ in that setting, our Theorem \ref{lattice} recovers this result for $G=GL_n$.
 The techniques in \cite{FMSD} come from matroid theory and seem distinct from ours.
 In contrast, the present approach is uniform in scope and situated naturally in the original geometric and representation-theoretic context of Demazure's work.
-For arbitrary Lie type, we make the following definition for Demazure characters.
+Nevertheless, in analogy with the more combinatorial approach from $GL_n$, we make the following definition for Demazure characters in arbitrary Lie type.

 \begin{definition} We say that a Demazure character $\op{char}(V_\lambda^w)$ is \emph{saturated} if, for any $\mu$ satisfying $\lambda-\mu \in Q$ and $\mu \in P_\lambda^w$, $e^\mu$ appears with nonzero coefficient in $\op{char}(V_\lambda^w)$. \end{definition}